flareshmoney/flareshUI/README.md

 + Last time updated: 22/12/2021

-# Changelog Version V2.0a -> V2.1a
+# Changelog Version V2.1a -> V2.2a

-+ Changes the low ammo color to be a red pickish color.
++ Added a "50%" marker on Demo's Sticky / Loose cannon charge.
+(Not exactly in the middle, but can't be bothered rn lol)
-+ Made the Server Time and Round Time backgrounds both a bit larger.
++ Made the HTML message (example: !log) a bit bigger.
-+ Made the Setup BG matching to the Round Time.
++ Updated and fixed Passtime UI.
-+ Moved playercount on the scoreboard to the right.
++ Moved the kill feed a few units to the right.
-+ Moved Server name on the scoreboard to the top left
++ Moved the Winpanel more to the bottom.
++ Fixed Pyro jetpack UI.
-+ Moved Map name on the scoreboard to the top left.
++ Removed bottom line on the "HudItemEffectMeter"
-+ Updated CTF font.
-+ Fixed slight visibility issues with the CTF flag tracker.
-+ Fixed KOTH hud overlapping with Hudmatchstatus by one pixel.
-+ Reverted changes to SpectatorUI respawn label when in game